rodonjohn/pov2lstick/README.md

 ## How to use

-Copy dinput.dll in the "bin" folder to the same directory as the executable file (.exe) of the application you want to use.
+Copy dinput8.dll in the "bin" folder to the same directory as the executable file (.exe) of the application you want to use.

 For 32-bit applications, use the one in the x86 folder; for 64-bit applications, use the one in the x64 folder.